 The interviewer is there to have a human conversation and get to know who you are in real life.
 It’s a pretty tricky task on its own, considering a couple of relatively short interviews is all they have to do that.
 Stiff, robotic resume lingo doesn’t make it any easier for them to like you and understand what you have to offer.

 Avoid using cliché expressions or sounding like you’re simply reading your resume out loud.
-Instead, tell your interviewer what makes you the best fit for their company.
+Instead, when asked the “tell me about yourself” question, tell your interviewer what makes you the best fit for their company.
 A job interview is, first and foremost, a conversation with an objective to get to know one another better.

 Examples: How to answer “Tell me about yourself”

 “I have more than six years of experience in full cycle accounting.
 I believe that quality financial reporting is the key to improving the financial health of the company, which is exactly what I’ve been doing for the past three years in the FMCG industry.
 Most recently, I successfully completed a company-wide implementation of a new interdepartmental reporting and communication system.
 Throughout my career, my colleagues have known me as someone who is great at breaking down a big, complex task into smaller, manageable steps.
 It is what has consistently helped me improve quality of financial reports, increase accounting efficiency, and significantly reduce administrative costs.”

 “My career in HR started about 8 years ago when I understood the real meaning behind the phrase ‘people are at the heart of any business.’
 For the past 3 years I have been working as an HR Director at the largest ABC bank branch in my city.
 Most recently, I have been leading a new project focused on increasing employee engagement and productivity.
 I’m passionate about building and strengthening communities and have been actively volunteering with multiple community-building initiatives.
 This experience has taught me more about what makes people tick and has helped me become a better manager.”